 Have you ever had a “love jones” or even a “basketball jones”?
 Do you occasionally jones for a “hot now” Krispy Kreme donut (only to find that store closed)?
 Nowadays, we use jones to express an intense craving for something.
 But the word didn’t always refer to tasty treats.
 The terminology is actually some decades-old drug slang.

-In the early 1960s, a “jones” was a craving, all right, but strictly a craving for heroin.
-Clever junkies had been using “Mr. Jones” as a code name for the drug since it became popular with Beatniks in the late 1950s.
+In the early 1960s, a jones was a craving—but strictly a craving for heroin.
+People who used drugs had been using “Mr. Jones” as a code name for the substance since it became popular with Beatniks in the late 1950s.
 “I’m looking for Mr. Jones” was a subtle way to score when you were new in town and didn’t yet have a regular dealer.